 A new lawsuit filed in Cook County, Illinois on behalf of nearly 100 former juvenile inmates shed light on an alleged culture of sexual abuse at various Illinois Youth Detention Centers.
 The lawsuit contains over 90 individual stories of juvenile inmates being forced into sexual activities with adult staff members while the victims were inmates in Youth Centers run by the Illinois Department of Juvenile Justice.

-About Juvenile Detention Facilities in the U.S.
+Juvenile Detention Facilities in the U.S.

-These facilities are referred to as juvenile detention centers, juvenile halls, reform “schools,” and a host of other names.
+These facilities are referred to as juvenile detention centers, juvenile halls, reform schools, and a host of other names.
 They all have the same basic premise.
 Just like adult offenders, juvenile detainees are “locked” up, meaning that they are not free to leave and their movements within the facility are restricted.
 Juvenile facilities vary in the level of security applied to residents, but in high-security level facilities, the detainees are usually locked in cells.

 Detaining juveniles and operating juvenile detention center facilities is the duty and obligation of each state and/or its local counties or municipalities.
-Most larger states have a department of juvenile justice or dedicated state agency that is responsible for the administration of these facilities.
+Most larger states have a department of juvenile justice or a dedicated state agency that is responsible for the administration of these facilities.
 These agencies have direct authority and control over the facilities.
 Many states, however, delegate this responsibility to private companies.
 The state basically pays these companies to operate and maintain its juvenile detention facilities.

 Limited Oversight of Juvenile Detention Centers

-Juvenile detention and juvenile justice services are entirely within the authority of the states, pursuant to their “police powers.”
+Juvenile detention and juvenile justice services are entirely within the authority of the states, under their “police powers.”
 As a result, they get very little federal funding.
 This means there is little or no federal oversight of state juvenile justice administration.
 Instead, the state agencies are essentially left to police themselves.

 Occasionally, the U.S. Department of Justice conducts surveys and investigations into conditions at juvenile justice facilities.
 The justification for this limited intrusion is to ensure that the constitutional and civil rights of juvenile detainees are not being violated.
 The DOJ reports almost always find evidence of widespread abuse of juvenile detainees, particularly rampant sexual abuse.
-However, the DOJ itself has limited power to step and in force state agencies to take action.
+However, the DOJ itself has limited power to step in and force state agencies to take action.

 Sex Abuse at Juvenile Detention Centers